 - Identifying who is going to be involved in the data migration process, known as project initiation

-- Looking at the landscape of the project, which involves considering how the legacy systems are going to be shut down
+- Looking at the landscape of the project, which consists in considering how the legacy systems are going to be shut down

 - Thinking about which data needs to be moved